 #33 PRTG Network Monitor

-Paessler Router Traffic Grapher is a server up-time and utilization, network monitoring, and bandwidth usage software package for server infrastructure by Paessler AG.
-Using SNMP, Packet Sniffing, and Netflow, it can track and categorize the bandwidth utilization within a network.
-Both Linux and Microsoft Windows are supported by it.
+Paessler Router Traffic Grapher is a server uptime and utilization tool, network observability tool, and bandwidth usage software package for server infrastructure by Paessler AG.
+Using SNMP, Packet Sniffing, and Netflow, it can track and categorize bandwidth utilization within a network.
+It supports both Linux and Microsoft Windows.

 Finally!!!

-Key business metrics would directly benefit from using the correct observability tools, which would also lessen the inconvenience of downtimes.
+Using the correct observability tools would directly benefit key business metrics and lessen downtime inconvenience.
 Many of the above tools have free plans and offer fantastic value right out of the box.

 Although there is a continuing trend to add more observability tools to the stack, your decision and requirement for those tools would depend on an analysis of your current stack, issues, and technologies used.
 The number of providers you select will depend on your scale and budget.

-We hope this article gave you knowledge of fresh tools and suggestions to help your tool selection.
+We hope this article gave you knowledge of fresh tools and suggestions to help you select your tool.

 Monitor Your Entire Application with Atatus